 Men’s shoes at the turn of the century changed little from the Victorian era before.
-Lace up boots remained every man’s day shoe regardless of working class or gentlemen status.
+Lace up boots remained every man’s day shoe, regardless of working class or gentlemen status.
 All classes had their own style variations, materials, and color preferences.
-As more leisure pursuits opened up for men, the short lace up oxford shoe grew in popularity.
+As more leisure pursuits opened up for men, the short lace up Oxford shoe grew in popularity.

 Edwardian Men’s Boots

-Every job had its own style of work boot and for every season.
-All rubber boot or oil coated boots and shoes were worn in wet climates.
-Over the calf boots were ideal for walking in difficult terrain.
+Every job had its own style of work boot for every season.
+All-rubber boot or oil coated boots and shoes were worn in wet climates.
+Over-the-calf boots were ideal for walking in difficult terrain.
 Felt boots were warm and flexible for mountain logging.
 These are just of a few of the basic work boots.

-Learn more about winter/snow boots.
+Learn more about winter/snow boots here.

-The oxford shoe, while not a new invention, found new purpose in the Edwardian era.
-Previously it had been reserved as a sport or casual shoe (worn with summer suits/summer outfits.)
-After 1900 it was being seen on the city street, especially when paired with short cropped and cuffed trousers.
+The Oxford shoe, while not a new invention, found new purpose in the Edwardian era.
+Previously, it had been reserved as a sport or casual shoe (worn with summer suits/summer outfits).
+After 1900, it was being seen on the city street, especially when paired with short cropped and cuffed trousers.

-Oxford were usually lace up styles but could also be button or buckle tops.
+Oxford were usually lace-up styles but could also be button or buckle tops.
 The two tone combinations with military heels and spade soles were leaders in the new wave of trendy men’s footwear.
 These odd shoe shapes and decorations were short lived, just like the rah rah suits they were worn with.

 1900s Men’s Shoes and Boots

 Recreating men’s footwear of the 1900s isn’t very difficult now thanks to a revival of lace up boots.
 A basic pair of Oxfords is also period appropriate, although I would encourage you to change out the laces for ribbon.
 These are some choices for dress boots, work boots, and Oxford shoes that are in the Edwardian style: